JadanPoll/Ideas_And_Papers/Books/Y_Space_Architecture_And_The_Amankwah_Program.md

 bandwagon around magic terms like
 "attaching meaning to something".

-Attentional meaning
+Attentional meaning - one can better externalize this definition by thinking of it in terms of questions one would ask, observing how specific neighbourhoods relate.
+As you can already tell, this very wuickly becomes combinatoric as within this view one can realize and consider variations, local relations (being attentive and relationally inferring on and between various groups and neughbouhoods

 .
 A good exploratory analogy be mapping to various ideas of the tunnel vision.
 The intwlligence is aware of the specifics since the specifics lead to fine but relativelycl critical differences in the final answer or what is simply inferred.

 Implied meaning -
 I have to admit I'm a bit confused by my initial